psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 These instructions will tell you what I have learned and how I installed the Elastic Stack (Elasticsearch, Logstash, Kibana, Beats and SHIELD) on Ubuntu with encrypted communication, so that I could have a nice visualization of my pfSense firewall logs with syslog and netflow.

+I have done this on a Proxmox host, so not all things may apply to your installation.

 ## Table of contents
 {: .no_toc .text-delta }